 Key Points:

-• In County Durham nearly 500,000 MWh of electricity was generated from renewable sources in 2019, down from 512,800 MWh in 2020,
+- In County Durham 488,000 MWh of electricity was generated from renewable sources in 2023, up from 422,000 MWh in 2021,

 Definition: A MW is equal to 1,000 kilowatts (kW).
 A megawatt-hour (MWh) is a unit of measure of electric energy.
 A MWh is 1,000 kilowatt-hours (kWh).
 An MWh is the amount of electricity generated by a one megawatt (MW) electric generator operating or producing electricity for one hour.